In China’s Sichuan Province there are two rocky hills hosting a temple accommodating both Daoist and Buddhist faiths.

 They controlled the Chinese through genocidal massacres with the Mongol warriors providing military support and Tibetan lamas offering spiritual assistance.
 The three jointly ruled China and collectively ruined Chinese civilisation.
 And of course, they also got help from traitors among native Chinese (most of them were Confucius scholars).

 During the 100 years of time from the mid-17th to the mid-18th centuries, the number of Chinese killed by Manchus is said to be something between 40 million and 80 million.

 They knew they were hated by most Chinese.
 As they couldn’t understand Chinese technology and feared they could be used by the locals against them, so they decided to destroy them – after all, these people never produced any books and had no respect for writing, thus burning books could even be a great pleasure for them.

 Eric Horrobin: Technology of its day.
 And shared faith is interesting.

 All Things Chinese: When faiths can be shared, it means their paths converge at the end – they take different routes but arrive at the same destination, which is to meet their true self and control their own fate.

-When a faith is exclusive, it means its final destination is in an isolated location somewhere within this illusive world controlled by a or some external entity or entities.
-For individuals, such faiths won’t lead to total liberation and for humanity, they won’t help foster a higher civilisation.
+When a faith is exclusive, it means its final destination is in an isolated location somewhere within this illusive world controlled by one or some external entity or entities.
+For individuals, such faiths won’t lead to total liberation, and for humanity, they won’t help foster a higher civilisation.
 Therefore they cannot be regarded as faiths of peace and enlightenment.
 They just turn people into mindless zombies manipulated by the external entity (or entities) fighting for its or their dominance in a part of the universe.
 These people would gain no understanding of themselves but a bitter and aggressive mental state hostile towards their fellow human beings who refuse to join their foolish spiritual endeavours (non-believers).